philippreinhard/philippreinhard.github.io/content/authors/admin/_index.md

     date_end: 2022-05-01
     summary: |
       Main areas of research:
-      - Technology and Innovation Management (Open Innovation, Design Thinking ...)
+      - Technology and Innovation Management
       - Digital Innovation and Marketing Management
       - Smart Grid and the future of energy
   - area: Erasmus Exchange in the Field of Management and Economics of Innovation